lameck-cs/demo/README.md

-Plp Assignment on sample project initialized with git
+Plp Assignment on sample project initialized with git and documentation assignment